 These will be staggered to allow each class to have their own section to play in.

 Each class will remain separate throughout the school day.

 Classes from 3rd to 6th will be separated into pods (smaller groups).
 Pods will be kept 1m apart from each other in the classroom.
 This is an additional measure to support social distancing.

 Pods will be allocated by the class teacher and each child will have an assigned seat on their return to school.

-All members of the school community must watch this video on hand washing. https://youtu.be/IsgLivAD2FE
+All members of the school community are requested to watch this video on hand washing.https://youtu.be/IsgLivAD2FE

 All members of the school community will practise respiratory hygiene.
 This means covering your mouth and nose with a tissue or your bent elbow when you cough or sneeze.
 Then dispose of the used tissue immediately and safely into a nearby bin.

 Pupils who breach rules/procedures detailed in this response plan will be dealt with in accordance with the school Code of Behaviour.
 Coughing/sneezing/spitting deliberately will be a breach of the code of behaviour.

 Parents check your child/children’s temperatures before school each day and do not send children if children have a high temperature.
 Infra-red non-contact thermometers have been purchased in case of a suspected case.
 If your child presents with symptoms and they are sent to the isolation room, their temperature will be checked with an infrared thermometer.

 Disinfectant wipes have been purchased as noted previously.
 A packet will be left beside the photocopiers for staff members to wipe down the photocopier after use.